CokieLee/DouekLabPathSeq/README.md

 To run on Skyline, you should only need to change the input parameters, about which more information is below in "Input and output formatting" and "Running Pathseq on your own data".

 ## Input and output formatting
 Pathseq takes its metagnomics sequencing data as paired-end reads in fastq/fasta or fastq.gz format.
-For each sample, the paired end reads must be given as one fasta file of forward reads and one fasta file of backward reads. \
+For each sample, the paired end reads must be given as one fasta file of forward reads and one fasta file of backward reads.
+There are no requirements for what constitutes a "sample".
+Samples are analyzed separately, so anything you wish to be analyzed separately should be given as separate (right and left) fasta files. \
 \
 Pathseq must also be given a configuration file to run.
 This file specifies all arguments (besides the cluster profile, which must be given in the run script.
 See below for "Running PathSeq on your own data" and "what the cluster profile means"), including the metagenomics sequencing reads you wish to analyze. \
 More details about arguments required are below: